d3x0r/STFRPhysics/whitepaper.md

 ## Abstract

-The essential function defining this rotation space map is the exponetial of a log-complex, and by extension of a log-vector-complex.
+There exists a coordinate space of rotations that's not self covering.
+The essential function defining this rotation space map is the exponential of a log-complex, and by extension of a log-vector-complex.
+This paper will define a notation of log complex numbers, and modification to the exponential function, the extension from a single scalar to a scaled unit vector, conversion to quaternion, detail the cross product of two natural log vector complex numbers, computation of the basis vectors of a rotation, applications, comparison with existing methods and rotation mappings, and additional experimental methods to try.

 ## Introduction

-Curvature is a translation of a rectangular space around 1 or more axles; where additional axles composite into a single composite axle, around which all space is translated.
+The coordinate space of rotations, hence called 'rotation space' or 'rotation map', is a continuous, infinite space consisiting of N perpendicular axles which together apply curvature to a space.
+Curvature is a translation of a rectangular space around 1 or more axles;
+where additional axles composite into a single composite axle, around which all space is translated.
 The coordinates of a curvature are in terms of `dTheta/dT`, similar to velocity expressed in (X,Y,Z) linear coordinates with units of `distance/dT`.
 Just like velocity sums to a position, angular velocity sums to an angular position.
 Curvature at time 0 is the same as a curvature of 0 at any other time `T`; which is the basis frame representing the new (X/Y/Z) vectors, which can be used to scale all points in the frame to this new frame.

-The space of coordinates representing rotations is linear, be compared relatively (which is to say to take the difference of the rotations). when a rotation is rotated, the operation is still `lnQ1 x lnQ2` and not addition, and is the same result as `exp(lnQ1) x exp(lnQ2)`; although the math performed is not the same, and the former retains the relative spin count over time.
+The rotation space is linear, and can be compared relatively (which is to say to take the difference of the rotations), and while the differential rotation is knowable, and defines a specific axis/angle itself, the required path to take to move your rotation point, when properly constrained to rotation composition, is a different matter. when a rotation is rotated, the operation is the [cross product](#user-content-lna-x-lnb---the-cross-product-of-natural-log-vector-complex-numbers) of two log quaternions: `lnQ1 x lnQ2` and not addition; compared to `exp(lnQ1) x exp(lnQ2)` the math performed is not the same, and the former retains the correct relative angles.

 In every 3D physics and game engine, objects have 6 dimensions, 3 which represent it's velocity and 3 that represent it's angular velocity.
 The normal vector representing velocity is the direction of motion, while